 - Get started on GoDaddy now.

-3. Network Solutions – Microsoft Hosted Exchange Server
+3. Liquid Web – Microsoft Hosted Exchange Server

 Hosted Exchange can accommodate any organization’s budget, depending on how many mailboxes are needed and the storage space required.
 According to Optimal Networks, an IT consulting and management company, hosted Exchange servers can cost anywhere from $0 to $30 per mailbox month.
 The average mailbox costs $12 per month.